So you want to get married surrounded by natural scenery? A national park wedding could be the way to go for your big day.

 3. Book Early for Lodging and Accommodations

-National parks are popular destinations, not only for weddings but also for vacations.
+National parks are popular destinations for weddings and vacations.
 Hotels, vacation rentals, and lodges or inns within or near the park can fill up months in advance.

 Booking your accommodations early can ensure availability and often better rates.